robmllze/prep/README.md

 And this line is number 15
 The time now is 23:15
 This package is prep
-The package version is 0.2.3
+The package version is 0.3.0
-Let's print the USERNAME environment variable: guest
+Let's print the USERNAME environment variable: guest [0] 🟢 In FILE prep_example.dart and LINE 27 ⏳ 0.003s
+"The answer to life, the Universe and everything is...42!"
 ```

 ## Expressions